ralexander-phi/marp-to-pages/README.md

 ## Update Workflow

-You'll update the workflow file over the next few slides.
+You'll update the workflow files over the next few slides.
 You can do this right in the GitHub web page (click on the pencil icon).

-`.github/workflows/main.yml`
+## `.github/workflows/main.yml`

+The `main.yml` workflow publishes your slides to GH Pages.
+Consider changing the following settings:

-## `BASE_URL`
+- `BASE_URL`
   Set this to the domain you're using for GitHub Page (from earlier).
   If you add a custom domain later, you'll need to update this.

-## `PUBLISH_TO_BRANCH`
+- `PUBLISH_TO_BRANCH`
   Tell the build which branch you are using for GitHub Pages (you picked this earlier).
   This is likely either `main` or `gh-pages`.
 Set `PUBLISH_TO_BRANCH` to the correct branch.

+## `.github/workflows/build-preview.yml`

+The `build-preview.yml` workflow builds preview slides for all pull requests submitted for the `dev` branch.
+You do not need to change anything in this workflow.

 ## Update Workflow